-Under these contracts, we are entitled to a payment if the total number of degree days within the hedge period is less than the ten-year average.
-The "Payment Thresholds," or strikes, are set at various levels.
-In fiscal 2021, we are obligated to make a payment capped at \$5.0 million if degree days exceed the ten year average.
+Under these contracts, we are entitled to a payment if the total number of degree days within the hedge period is less than the applicable "Payment Thresholds," or strikes.
 The hedge period runs from November 1 through March 31, taken as a whole, for each respective fiscal year.
-For fiscal 2020 we recorded a \$10.1 million benefit, and for fiscal 2019 we recorded a charge of \$2.1 million.
+For fiscal 2021 we recorded a \$3.4 million benefit, and for fiscal 2020 we recorded a benefit of \$10.1 million.